sahithyasridhar/fa18-523-65/project-report/report.md

 ## Literature review

-Li et al performed text analysis on Yelp reviews to study if they can be categorized as ‘Useful’.
-This analysis was needed for businesses that don’t have many reviews and hence no reviews categorized as either useful/funny/cool.
+Li et al [@fa18-523-65-www-5] performed text analysis on Yelp reviews to study if they can be categorized as *Useful*.
+This analysis was needed for businesses that don’t have many reviews and hence no reviews categorized as either useful /funny/cool.
 Researchers used SVM and Random Forest models to perform this analysis.
-They extracted features such as number of words, sentences, average sentence length, TFIDF, star rating, sentiment of review as positive/negative, number of votes received by a review, how long has the user been providing Yelp reviews etc.
-Using SVM, researchers were able to achieve accuracy of 0.67 and 0.69 in case of Random Forest model for predicting if review is 'Useful' [@fa18-523-65-www-5].
+They extracted features such as number of words, sentences, average sentence length,TFIDF, star rating, sentiment of review as positive/negative, number of votes received by a review, how long has the user been providing Yelp reviews etc. Using SVM, researchers were able to achieve accuracy of 0.67 and 0.69 in case of Random Forest model for predicting if review is *Useful* [@fa18-523-65-www-5].

-Hajas et al tried to understand how external factors such as changing taste result in cyclic behavior for user reviews for restaurants.
+Hajas et al [@fa18-523-65-www-4] tried to understand how external factors such as changing taste result in cyclic behavior for user reviews for restaurants.
 They took Yelp reviews from 11 college campuses across USA and modelled restaurant rating as function of restaurant quality using a second-degree liner differential function.
 They were able to show how restaurant quality results in cyclic behavior for ratings.
 This means that restaurants that have good quality, may drop their investment in keeping quality constant which results in bad reviews.
 This in turn forces them to invest back in quality to gain back lost business [@fa18-523-65-www-4].

 > "We provide heat maps of where most reviewed restaurants are located.
 The aim
 > of this is to show that most reviewed restaurants are usually clustered together.